xx8ryu/XMR-Multisig/README.md

 We encourage contributions from the community.
 If you have any ideas or suggestions, please open an issue or submit a pull request.

 ## License
 Monero Multisig is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details..